The gospel in its simplest form: “Christ died for our sins and rose from the dead.”

 The gift is God’s Son—Jesus Christ.
 Because we have sinned, we deserve to die and be separated from God forever.
 The Bible identifies that place of separation as hell.
 But God gave His Son to take our punishment.
 Begotten means “one of a kind.”
 Jesus Christ is God’s unique son.
 He is perfect.
 Christ is our substitute.
 On a cross two thousand years ago, He died for our sins.
 As God, He came back to life, proving He had conquered sin and death once and for all.

 “that whoever believes in Him should not perish but have everlasting life.”

 Jesus did not mean “whoever goes to church, is baptized, helps the poor, or tries to live a good life.”
 Whoever is not just the wealthy business person, the pastor at church, the volunteer at school, the alcoholic, or the struggling single parent—it’s every single one of us.

-The word believe means to “trust,” “depend,” or “rely on.”
+The word believe means to “trust.”
 Knowing about Jesus is not enough.
-We have to place our trust in Jesus Christ alone to save us.
-That means we must trust Christ as our only way to heaven, the only way we can have a relationship with God.
+We have to place our trust in Christ alone to save us – as our only way to heaven

 There is nothing more important than your need to trust Christ.
 You can tell God you are trusting Jesus Christ as your Savior through a simple prayer.
 It is not a prayer that saves you; it is trusting Christ that saves.
 Prayer is simply how you tell God what you are doing.